pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/6_VMWare.md

 The Pydio Cells image for VMWare is based on CentOS 7.
 It has been enriched with necessary third party software and pre-configured to provide an easy to run instance of the Cells server out of the box.
-It is known to run in VSphere echosystems and in standalone ESXi hosts.
+It is known to run in VSphere ecosystems and in standalone ESXi hosts.

 Download the [latest VMWare image](https://download.pydio.com/latest/cells-enterprise/release/{latest}/vmware/Cells-Enterprise-VMWare-{latest}.zip).
-An md5 file is also available on the same location for integrity verification.
+An MD5 file is also available at the same location for integrity verification.

 ## VM Requirements